-The Scotland Excel 2018-23 Strategy, "Shared Vision, Shared Success", sets out how we plan to raise our game further, providing even greater support to councils and other public sector stakeholders.
-The Strategy covers a period of five years to support a longer-term view of the organisation's goals and objectives and enable it to plan accordingly.
+The Scotland Excel 2018-23 Strategy, "Shared Vision, Shared Success", sets out how we plan to raise our game further, providing even greater support to councils and other public and third sector stakeholders.
+The Strategy looks forward over a period of five years to support a longer-term view of our goals and objectives and enable us to plan accordingly.

-The Strategy can be found at: http://www.scotland-excel.org.uk
+The Strategy can be found at: https://home.scotland- excel.org.uk/about-us/our-goals/